team-nullptr/logic-gates-simulator/README.md

-# Logic boards simulator
+# Logic gates simulator

-Logic boards simulator allows you to create circuits using built in components like `and` or `xor`, and simulate their behaviour.
+Logic gates simulator allows you to create circuits using built-in components like `and` or `xor` gates, and simulate their behaviour.
 You are allowed to save your circuits and use them as a separate building blocks later.